- 1 Behavioural Counselling Therapy

 Varoius General behavioural techniques are applicable to all behaviour theories.
 Following techniques may apply to a particular maladaptive behaviour at a given time in a specific circumstance.

-Systematic desensitization: This is a Behavioural experiments technique used specifically with phobias and other faulty behavior.
+This is a Behavioural experiments technique used specifically with phobias and other faulty behavior.
 It helps the client to pair relaxation with previously feared stimuli.
-It “teaches” the client a new thing by pairing relaxation with something they fear
+Moreover, it “teaches” the client a new thing by pairing relaxation with something they fear

 Positive Reinforcement: The administration of positive consequences to workers who perform desired behaviours- Pay, promotions, interesting work, praise, awards.